haberdashPI/german_track/README.md

 The project uses [git](https://git-scm.com/) to manage versions of the source code and [dvc](https://dvc.org/doc/start/data-versioning) to manage versions of the data.
 You will need to install both to use this project.

+> If you use [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/), German Track has a Pipfile you can use to install dvc as follows:
+> ```shell
+> pipenv install
+> pipenv shell
+> ```
+>
+> From there you should be able to run the `dvc` commands below within this shell.
+This
+> approach will ensure reproducibility of the commands below.

 Once you have these tools installed, set up the project as follows:

 ```bash
 git clone https://github.com/haberdashPI/german_track